Trainer-Approved Tips to Strengthening Your Legs In No Time

 Go the Distance with Your Cardio

-Love it or hate it, cardio is a key component to and workout regimen.
+Love it or hate it, cardio is a key component to and workout regimen—whether toned legs is your goal or not.
 While HIIT has been reigning supreme for a while now, you shouldn't avoid steady-state cardio entirely.
 Steady-state aerobic activity maintains a continuous, steady effort (instead of mixing up intensities during, say, interval training) for a longer period of time (30-60 minutes).
 Not only is it a great way to keep your blood pumping on active rest days—especially if you’re frequently HIIT-ing it—but it’s also an effective wind-down post-training, as it aids in the regeneration and condition of muscles.

 Someone who gets bored with all that, well, steadiness?
 Go ahead and add more of an incline on the treadmill or bike.
 Walking or jogging on a hill while still maintaining a moderate level of intensity will target your glutes and hamstrings in a way a light jog on flat road wouldn't.